To raise a safeguarding concern contact Diocesan Safeguarding Adviser Donna Bernard-Carlin on 01636 817200 firstname.lastname@example.org

 All parishes and benefices have registered a Lead Recruiter to use the on-line service for accessing criminal records checks of volunteers or paid staff working with children, young people and adults at risk.
 This is now the only way to access these checks, and is a key part of the PCC and incumbent’s responsibility in ensuring that the church has a safe recruitment process.
 If you appoint people as volunteers or staff to work with children, young people or adults at risk and you have not done a DBS check on them (if appropriate) the church will be in breach of House of Bishops guidelines, and it may put your church insurance cover in jeopardy.
 Please note that all Churchwardens should also have a current, valid DBS check.

-Donna Bernard-Carlin, Heather Rolfe and Nick Harding offer a range of training on safeguarding issues.
-The current Safeguarding dates are listed in the download link to the right of this page entitled SAFEGUARDING TRAINING DATES SPRING TERM 2017.
+Donna Bernard-Carlin and Heather Rolfe offer a range of training on safeguarding issues.
+An additional team of Sessional Tutors will be working alongside them to increase the number of training sessions in the future.
+The current Safeguarding dates are listed in the download link to the right of this page entitled SAFEGUARDING TRAINING DATES.

 If you hold Bishop’s Licence in any role (ordained, a reader, or a licensed lay minister) you must attend Safeguarding training every three years.

-Please follow the link to SAFEGUARDING TRAINING DATES SPRING TERM 2017 where, along with dates, you will see brief details of the courses, who should attend and details of how to book your place.
+Please look at the SAFEGUARDING TRAINING DATES listed in the download link to the right of this page where, along with dates, you will see brief details of the courses, who should attend and details of how to book your place.

-More dates will be added shortly so please keep checking back regularly.
+More dates will be added from time-to-time, so please keep checking back regularly.